Logo only, or a full brand identity? How to pick a project scope

 These layouts all use the same logo, color palette, and typeface (Figtree).
 That still leaves a lot of room for variation.

-The logo-colors-fonts scope works in one specific situation: when you’re going to plug your branding into a template-based system—a website builder, a pitch deck theme, an app, a design platform—that has already handled the layout decisions for you.
-The template provides the structure; the logo, colors, and fonts provide customization.
+The logo-colors-fonts scope can work in one specific situation: when you’re going to plug your branding into a template-based system—a website builder, a pitch deck theme, a design platform—that has already handled all the design and layout decisions for you.
+This might be a Squarespace or Shopify website template, a Google Slides theme, a Substack or Flodesk newsletter template, or LinkedIn carousel templates in Canva.
+The template provides the structure; adding your own logo, colors, and fonts provides some customization.
 If the template is going to do the heavy lifting, you may not need a full identity system.

-But if you’re planning to create your own materials, work with a variety of designers over time, or build a brand that has a custom look that’s distinctly yours, this scope will still leave things unresolved.
+But if you’re planning to create your own materials from scratch, work with a variety of designers over time, or build a brand that has a custom look that’s distinctly yours, this scope will still leave things unresolved.

 When you need a full brand identity system